cjlee38/shx/shx-cdx/README.md

 - `cdx ^baz` works as `cd foo/bar/baz`
 - `cdx ^bar/baz` works as `cd foo/bar/baz`

-### 2. Change directory by history number.
+### 2. Change directory by revision.
 > This feature requires you have visited the directory before.
-> See history to check the number by `cdx --show-history`
+> You can see the latest history to check the revision by `cdx --show-history`

 When you have a history like ...
 ```